-Practitioners in our pilot study, which involved over 1000 children, found the assessment criteria clear and the judgements easy to make.
+To date, close to 650,000 children have been assessed using EExBA.
+Practitioners found the assessment criteria clear and the judgements easy to make.
 Typically, the assessment took between 9-12 minutes to complete for each child, and formed part of what every YR teacher assesses as part of good practice and to support their planning.